piotrmurach/tty-file/README.md

 ### 2.2. checksum_file

-To generate checksum for a file, IO object or String use `checksum_file`.
-By default `MD5` algorithm is used which can be changed by passing second argument.
+To generate a checksum for a file, IO object, or String, use `checksum_file`.
+By default the `MD5` algorithm is used, which can be changed by passing a second argument.

-Among supported message digest algorithms are:
+Among the supported message digest algorithms are:

 * `sha`, `sha1`, `sha224`, `sha256`, `sha384`, `sha512`
 * `md2`, `md4`, `md5`

-For example, to create digest for string using `SHA1` do:
+For example, to create a digest for a string using `SHA1` do:

 ```ruby
 TTY::File.checksum_file("Some content\nThe end", 'sha1')